shreyasnisal/ReyWebEngine/Readme.md

 ## Requirements
 [Node.js](https://nodejs.org/en/download)

-## Running the Project
+## Games Developed in Rey Web Engine

+I've developed two games using the Rey Web Engine, a demo 3D project, "Sandbox" and a 2D top-down game, "Throttle Ball".

-The project has two scripts defined, sandbox and throttleball.
+The project has two scripts defined, one for each project.

 These scripts can be run using the command `npm run sandbox` or `npm run throttleball`.